juespega/holbertonschool-shell/permissions/README.md

 Write a script that prints all the groups the current user is part of.
 Note: depending on the user, you will get a different output.

+3. New owner:
+Write a script that changes the owner of the file hello to the user betty.

+4. Empty!:
+Write a script that creates an empty file called hello.